HCS Score

 WLFI is the governance token of this ecosystem.
 Holders can vote on protocol decisions, participate in governance proposals, and influence the direction of platform development.

 On the surface, a DeFi governance token might seem like it could be evaluated separately from the platform's financial activities.
-Under the CoinStudy HCS methodology — and under sound Islamic finance reasoning — that separation doesn't hold.
-We've addressed this consistently across BNB, LEO, CRO, and UNI.
+Under the CoinStudy HCS methodology, and under sound Islamic finance reasoning, that separation does not hold.
+We have addressed this consistently across BNB, LEO, CRO, and UNI.
 WLFI follows exactly the same logic.

 The platform enables users to interact with decentralized financial services through blockchain infrastructure.